fscpscollaborative/fscps.tools/wiki/How-To-Download-FSC-NuGets.md

-﻿# **D365FSC.
-Download FSC NuGets**

-This tutorial will show you how to download D365FSC nuget packages.
+﻿This tutorial will show you how to download D365FSC nuget packages.

 ## **Prerequisites**
 * PowerShell 5.1